Finer sub-Planck structures and displacement sensitivity of SU(1,1) circular states: SU(1,1) SUPERPOSITIONS

 We observe that the anisotropic imperfections in the sensitivity of the SU(1,1) compass state can be progressively corrected by incorporating more components of coherent states in our superpositions, ultimately leading to perfect isotropic sensitivity enhancement and making them more desirable than their lower-order counterparts.
-For $\overline{n} = 6$ in Eq.~(\ref{eq:generic_ov}), indicating the overlap between a six-component compass state and its displaced version, as depicted in Fig.~\ref{fig:fig3}(c), where the left panel represents the overlap function and its associated zero-amplitude regions are shown in the right panel, evidencing orthogonality at much smaller displacement compared to the coherent state.
+For $N = 6$ in Eq.~(\ref{eq:generic_ov}), indicating the overlap between a six-component compass state and its displaced version, as depicted in Fig.~\ref{fig:fig3}(c), where the left panel represents the overlap function and its associated zero-amplitude regions are shown in the right panel, evidencing orthogonality at much smaller displacement compared to the coherent state.
 Notably, this distinguishability is achieved for displacement proportional to $\frac{1}{k}$, occurring in a more isotropic manner compared to the compass state, as evidenced by the circular region marked with a green dot in Fig.~\ref{fig:fig3}(c) (right panel).
-Our eight-component compass state achieved enhanced sensitivity to displacement compared to its $\overline{n} \leq 6$ counterparts.
+Our eight-component compass state achieved enhanced sensitivity to displacement compared to its lower-order counterparts.
 As shown in Fig.~\ref{fig:fig3}(d), the overlap and its associated orthogonality are concentrated in a more tightly confined isotropic region, represented by the green-dotted circular area.
 This indicates that a superposition of eight coherent states provides a greater isotropic improvement in displacement sensitivity compared to the lower-order superpositions examined in this study.
-Extending these superpositions to higher $\overline{n}$ values preserves this enhanced sensitivity with even greater precision.
+Extending these superpositions to higher $N$ values preserves this enhanced sensitivity with even greater precision.
+The confinement of the associated overlap function to a circular path in phase space becomes evident for higher $N$, with the radius of the circular path proportional to $\frac{1}{k}$.
+The sensitivity to displacements associating ten- and sixteen-component SU(1,1) compass states is discussed in the Appendix.

-Quantum states with fine-scale phase-space features can provide significant advantages in quantum metrology~\cite{Toscano06,Eff4,zheng2025,deng2024quantum,PhysRevA.93.053835}.
-In this context, our higher-component SU(1,1) compass states, exhibiting refined sub-Planck structures, hold significant potential.
-Notably, these advanced SU(1,1) sub-Planckian features appear to differ from their earlier HW counterparts~\cite{naeemprapplied}, especially in their construction.
-The potential applications of these sub-Planckian features may extend beyond those of the HW counterparts.